 Toyota Corolla 1.6 GLi

 The seventh-generation Toyota Corolla commonly referred to as ‘Indus Corolla’ was an apple of the eye for most people.
-It was a reliable and efficient workhorse most commonly available with a 1.3 liter 2E carburetor engine, and 2.0 liter 2C diesel engine.
+It was a reliable and efficient workhorse most commonly available with a 1.3 liter 2E carburetor engine, and a 2.0 liter 2C diesel engine.
 But not many people know that even in the 1990s the 7th gen Corolla was available with a 4A-FE 1.6 liter (114hp) fuel-injected version called the 1.6 GLi.

 Related: The Best Local Assembled Toyota Corolla in Pakistan?